Starfish-develop/Starfish/README.md

 * Chebyshev's in particular

 ## Regions

+Let's accelerate the tests on order 24 to see what happens.

+order 24, with masking, or line regions.

 * Let's try to get a well-converged spectrum for WASP-14, order 23, PHOENIX ie, all 12 bad "regions" are properly instantiated